202 N. Washington Ave.

-Each VPI classroom serves no more than 18 four year olds with one teacher and one highly qualified para-educator providing a staff/child ratio of 9:1.
+Each VPI classroom serves no more than 20 students with one teacher and one highly qualified para-educator providing a staff/child ratio of 10:1.
 Classes meet on all school days classes are in session.
-The Riverlawn site also houses the Supervisor of Preschool who coordinates parent involvement with the preschool; a very important component of each child’s first school experience.

 It is a pre-kindergarten curriculum that provides a rich environment of print and non-print experiences related to language and literacy development across all core subject areas (Literacy, Mathematics, Science, History, and Social Science).
 Frog Street Press is a child-centered comprehensive curriculum containing components for differentiated instruction, English and Spanish resources, and a focus on social and emotional development.

 The program of instruction incorporates such early childhood teaching tools as literature, music, poetry, learning center activities, and puppets to engage children as active learners.
 Developmental skills are introduced and practiced along a continuum in this program; they build on children’s life experiences and the home/school connection by focusing activities around familiar places and experiences.

 By providing a basis in familiar places, people, and objects, these programs enable children to use prior knowledge to relate to new understandings, thus increasing their possibilities of success.
 The curriculum and instruction for the preschool is based on the educational research found in Learning to Read and Write: Developmentally Appropriate Practices for Young Children, a joint position statement by the National Association for the Education of Young Children and the International Reading Association.